execbat/mujoco_inverted_pendulum_project/README.md

 This project provides a **custom MuJoCo environment** where an agent controls an inverted pendulum.
 The task is to **move the pole tip to a randomly spawned target** and **hold balance** near the target point.
+Mass of the pole is randomly choosen in range [10;30] kg.

 The environment is designed for **training with PPO (Proximal Policy Optimization)**.